 What are my rights and responsibilities if I file a claim for Workers’ Compensation?

-SAIF lists your rights and responsibilities on this page on their website.
+The Workers' Compensation Division publishes this guide to the Oregon workers' compensation benefits, rights and responsibilities.
 Not meeting your responsibilities may cause your claim to be delayed or denied.

 What expenses will Workers' Compensation insurance cover?

 For accepted work-related injuries, Workers' Compensation insurance pays for medical treatment related to the accepted condition and lost wages beyond the first three days (if authorized by the attending physician or authorized nurse practitioner).
 Injured workers also may be entitled to payments for permanent disability, travel expenses to seek treatment for the accepted condition, reinstatement to their former job or, if necessary, vocational assistance.
 For a summary of Workers' Compensation benefits you may visit SAIF’s website.

 Can I be charged for medical treatment if I am on Workers' Compensation?